The Benchmark Company slashes price target on Grupo Televisa S.A.B. [TV] – find out why.

 Grupo Televisa S.A.B.
-[NYSE: TV] jumped around 0.11 points on Wednesday, while shares priced at $14.28 at the close of the session, up 0.78%.
+[NYSE: TV] traded at a high on 07/01/21, posting a 0.07 gain after which it closed the day’ session at $14.29.
 The company report on May 1, 2021 that Grupo Televisa files Form 20-F and its Annual Report and Provides Information Related to its Shareholders Meetings.

 >> 7 Top Picks for the Post-Pandemic Economy <<